machinekoder/asciidoc-sandbox/Starting-a-Machinekit-configuration-at-boot.md

 # Starting a Machinekit configuration at boot
 With Systemd it is pretty easy to start a Machinekit configuration right after boot.
 The configuration in this tutorial is called _example_, you may replace all appearances to match with the name of your Machinekit configuration.
 The example configuration in this tutorial is started using the python launcher library.

+On **Debian Wheezy** you need to update systemd from the backports.
+See the instructions for [AP-Hotspot](https://github.com/strahlex/AP-Hotspot#install) for details.
 ### Service configuration
 First we need to create a new Systemd service: